Nebraska Prenuptial Agreement

 Seemann v.
 Seemann (Seemann I), 316 Neb.
 671, 6 N.W.3d 502 (2024)

-The Nebraska Supreme Court enforced the premarital agreement but construed it to incorporate the active-appreciation rule, forcing the trial court to add $1,347,666 in LLC appreciation, $80,000 in carpet/tile, and $27,768 in professional-corporation value back into the marital estate ($1,405,434 total correction).
+The Nebraska Supreme Court enforced the premarital agreement but construed it to incorporate the active-appreciation rule, requiring the trial court to add $1,347,666 in LLC appreciation, $80,000 in carpet/tile, and $27,768 in professional-corporation value to the marital estate and to reduce Lisa's retirement-account valuation by $50,000 ($1,405,434 net correction).

 Seemann v.
 Seemann (Seemann II), 318 Neb.
 643 (2025)